24i/vigour_fs/README.md

 ### fs.writeFile( *filename*, data, [options], *callback* )
 Write file

-Adds functionality to data can also be an url then it will try to write the file from the url
+Adds functionality to data, which can also be an url, making it try to write the file from the url

 Argument | Type | Default | Description
 ------ | ---- | ------- | -----------